-Some dental plans feature a “family deductible,” which is a deductible towards which the dental expenses of all covered family members count.
-Thus, if a family is covered under a dental plan with a $100 family deductible, the deductible will be met once the expenses of the whole family pass the $100 mark, rather than each individual family member having to reach the $100 mark before the dental insurance begins to cover expenses.
+Thus, if a family has a plan with a $100 family deductible, it will be met once the costs paid by the whole family pass the $100 mark.
+Each family member does not have to reach the $100 mark before the plan kicks in.